 Selecting an Arbitrator and a Date

-If either party does not return these required forms within a 10day period, the administrator will presume that all dates and potential arbitrators are suitable.
-A Notice of Time and Place of the Arbitration Hearing is sent to the parties with at least 10 days notice of the date of the hearing.
+Along with the list of potential arbitrators, a calendar is sent to the parties for their return to AAMS after striking out unavailable days, The administrator then selects an arbitrator from the remaining names and a mutually convenient date.
+If either party does not return these forms within the given time period, the administrator will presume that all dates and potential arbitrators are suitable.
+A notice of time and place of the arbitration hearing is then sent to the parties with at least 15 days notice to the date of the hearing.

 Attorneys are Optional

-In most instances, persons represent themselves at the arbitration hearing.
-Sometimes parties seek prior consultations with attorneys in order to develop a presentation strategy or for a review of their legal position.
-If a party chooses to be represented by an attorney during the hearing, the other side must be notified, through A.A.M.S., at least 10 days prior to the hearing.
-(Notice by telephone is sufficient.)
+Parties may represent themselves at the arbitration hearing.
+Often they seek prior consultations with attorneys in order to develop a strategy for their presentation or a review of their legal position.
+If a party chooses to be represented by an attorney during the hearing, the other side must be notified at least 10 days prior to the hearing.

-The arbitration hearing is opened when the arbitrator takes an oath in front of the parties promising to render an impartial decision.
-The arbitrator usually proceeds by asking the complaining party to present his/her case with any relevant evidence, followed by the other side.
-Since the arbitration is final, quasi judicial and somewhat formal, the arbitrator must maintain absolute impartiality, decorum and a sense of fairness.
-At the same time, the arbitrator has some flexibility in conducting the hearing.
+The hearing is opened when the arbitrator takes an oral oath in front of the parties promising to render an impartial decision.
+The arbitrator usually proceeds by asking the complaining party to state his/her case and present any relevant evidence, followed by an opening statement by the other side.
+Since arbitration is final, quasi-judicial and somewhat formal, the arbitrator must at all times maintain absolute impartiality, decorum and a sense of fairness.
+At the same time, the arbitrator has some flexibility in structuring the hearing.

 Closing the Hearing